nadimisaac/hashjoin/README.md

 - **`buffer`**: A contiguous memory region of buffer frames.
 - **`numFrames`**: The number of frames in the buffer.

-The function must return the number of tuples in the result.
+The function will return the number of tuples in the result.

 ### Input

-Your implementation will be run on randomly-generated databases.
+The implementation will be run on randomly-generated databases.
 Each database will consist of two tables, `R` and `S`, each with two integer columns, `a` and `b`.
-You will evaluate the SQL query above.
+I will evaluate the SQL query above.

-Given $P_R$ pages in `R`, $P_S$ pages in `S`, and $B$ buffer frames, you may make the following assumptions about the input to your algorithm.
+Given $P_R$ pages in `R`, $P_S$ pages in `S`, and $B$ buffer frames, the following assumptions will be made about the input to your algorithm.

 - The page size is 4096 bytes.
 The frame size is the same as the page size.
 - $0 < P_R \le P_S$.
 The file consists of $P_R$ pages of table `R`, followed immediately by $P_S$ pages of table `S`, followed immediately by $P_R$ of empty output pages.